Our Staff

 -

 Uriel J. García is an immigration reporter based in El Paso.
-Before joining the Tribune, he worked at the Arizona Republic where he covered police violence and immigration enforcement.
-He started his journalism career at the Santa Fe New Mexican where he focused on covering the city's immigrant community and criminal justice issues.
-Originally from Mexico, he grew up in Phoenix and graduated from Arizona State University.
+Before joining the Tribune in 2021, he worked at the Arizona Republic where he covered police violence and immigration enforcement.
+He started his journalism career at the Santa Fe New Mexican where he covered the city's immigrant community and criminal justice issues.
+Originally from Mexico and a native Spanish speaker, Uriel grew up in Phoenix and graduated from Arizona State University.
 Read Articles by Uriel J. García

 -